sipistab/ENOUGH/DESIGN.md

 description: "The original sentence completion practice from The Six Pillars of Self-Esteem.
 Each stem is practiced for a full week (Mon-Fri) with 6-10 different endings each day.
 Weekend reflection focuses on insights from that week's practice."

 defaults:
-  log_path: "Submissions\Nathaniel_Branden_Method"    # This is also where submissions are gathered from, must be the same
+  log_path: "submissions/nathaniel_branden_method"    # This is also where submissions are gathered from, must be the same
   compilation:                                        # This will compile ANSWERS given in timeframe and put stem_tag beforeit
 	type: month, week, day                            # The time frame of how many files to fetch, everything from last day..so on
 	frequency:                                        # Define when compilation runs on a given month, week day